This Is for the White in Your Eyes: Critical reception

 This Is for the White in Your Eyes received largely positive reviews from contemporary music critics.
+The sound of the album drew comparisons to artists such as Bon Iver and Sigur Rós.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 77, based on 10 reviews, which indicates "generally favorable reviews".

 Noel Murray of The A.V.
 Club gave the album a positive review, stating, "This Is for the White in Your Eyes is majestic and haunting in the best sense, as Makrigiannis uses strings, chopped-up percussion tracks, and his own multi-tracked voice to create the sense of a gradually unfolding moment.
 Makrigiannis lets notes hang, which, given the fragility of his voice, means he risks pushing a note so far that it cracks.
 And yet if there's one quality that unifies Choir of Young Believers' songs, it's precision.
 Makrigiannis' style makes a strong first impression, as his songs flow naturally from muted sorrow to booming emotion and back.
 He evokes the calm, the storm, and the aftermath."